 - Unity Trust Bank has never traded in sub-prime investments or the complex financial instruments that have resulted in difficulties for many organisations.
 This is outside of both our corporate and social responsibility policies.
 As such we are unaffected by events in these markets.

 - Unity Trust Bank shares are not traded on any exchange and we are not therefore affected by the actions of speculators on various exchanges, or on market sentiment that has resulted in huge share price movements.

 - Unity Trust Bank funds its banking business entirely from shareholder capital and customers’ savings.
 Our shareholders are long-term investors, having owned Unity Trust Bank since formation.
 Many of our shareholders are also customers and the comfort and stability provided by owning and controlling Unity Trust Bank means that we do not have a volatile savings base.
 This is reflected by the fact that many socially motivated organisations have chosen Unity Trust Bank as a socially responsible bank, exercising good stewardship of their funds.

 - Unity Trust is a bank specialising in the provision of banking services to organisations with a social conscience and not-for-profits, charities, voluntary organisations, social enterprises, Trade Unions.
 This business is less volatile than that undertaken by many UK banks and as such has not been impacted to any material degree by some of the situations faced by other banks.

-- Unity Trust Bank has a full banking licence, is regulated by both the Financial Conduct Authority and the Prudential Regulation Authority and is a member of the British Bankers Association.
+- Unity Trust Bank has a full banking licence, is regulated by both the Financial Conduct Authority and the Prudential Regulation Authority and is a member of UK Finance.
 Our business is conducted according to regulatory codes and subject to due supervision.
 Our eligible savers are covered by the Financial Services Compensation Scheme –www.fscs.org.uk